tholonia/tholonia.github.io/_the_book/001-INTRO.md

 Every civilization has taken a swing at it.
 The ancient myths dressed the answer in gods and primordial waters.
 The theologians wrapped it in providence.
 The physicists reached for quantum fluctuations and inflationary cosmology.
 And still the question stands, patient and undefeated, waiting for us to ask it differently.

 This book proposes that we have been asking it wrong, not because our answers are bad, but because we have been looking for the wrong kind of answer.
 The question is not *why* something emerged from nothing.
 The question is *how existence organizes itself once it does*, and this book does engage with the emergence itself, but through a different lens than the one most of us have been handed.
-That lens begins with something that may seem strange: **before energy, before matter, before space or time, there is Awareness and Intention.**
+That lens begins with something that may seem strange: **before energy, before matter, before space or time, there is Awareness and Intention (A&I).**

 Not in a mystical sense.
 In a structural one.